 Cooling System (not shown): This compressor contains an advanced design cooling system.
 At the heart of this cooling system is an engineered fan.
-It is perfectly normal for this fan to blow air over the pump head, clylinder sleeve, and crankcase.
-You know the cooling system is working when air is being expelled.
+It is perfectly normal for this fan to blow air through the vent holes in large amounts.
+You know that the cooling system is working when air is being expelled.
 Air Compressor Pump (not shown): Compresses air into the air tank.
 Working air is not available until the compressor has raised the air tank pressure above that required at the air outlet.
-Dipstick: Indicates the amount of oil in the pump, the + mark indicates full and the - mark indicates oil needs to be added.
-See Oil paragraphs in the Maintenance section for instructions.